dna.js

 Philosophy

 The big frameworks, like Angular, React, and Vue, are powerful, but they require a fair a amount of technical expertise just to get started.
-The HTML and JavaScript to create web applications using dna.js is familiar to all web developers, enabling developers to be productive on the first day of using dna.js.
+The HTML and JavaScript to create web applications using dna-engine is familiar to all web developers, enabling developers to be productive on the first day of using dna-engine.

-- Templates should be real HTML that pass W3C validation
+3. Valid: Templates should be real HTML that pass W3C validation.

-- Iteration is best done with data arrays not messy
+4. Functional: Iteration is best done with data arrays not messy template for loops.

-loops - Zero setup until data is pushed (can be after page load)
+5. Stealth: Zero setup until data is pushed (can be after page load).

-- Declaring callbacks using simple HTML attributes is more cohesive and semantically meaningful than programmatically binding with JavaScript code
+7. Declarative: Declaring callbacks using simple HTML attributes is more cohesive and semantically meaningful than programmatically binding with JavaScript code.

 JavaScript is easier to write, quicker to read, and more compact if it is focused on handling data not generating HTML.
-If you use a traditional server-side web framework, such as Grails, PHP, Rails, Django, or Flask, dna.js can simplify your HTML templates and improve performance by moving processing to the client.
-However, dna.js is best within a JAMstack web application, leveraging a modern architecture without a web server where "dynamic programming during the request/response cycle is handled by JavaScript, running entirely on the client".
+If you use a traditional server-side web framework, such as Grails, PHP, Rails, Django, or Flask, dna-engine can simplify your HTML templates and improve performance by moving processing to the client.
+However, dna-engine is best as a Jamstack web application running entirely on the client.

 Questions and comments

-Tweet your question or comment with #dnajs or submit an issue on GitHub.
+Tweet your question or comment with #dna-engine or submit an issue on GitHub.